Prophet Inequalities for I.I.D. Random Variables from an Unknown Distribution: Introduction

-In the \emph{prophet problem} we are again shown~$n$ non-negative numbers, one at a time, but now these numbers are independent draws from known distributions and our goal is to maximize the expected value of the number on which we stop relative to the expected maximum value in hindsight.
-The two main results here concern the case where the distributions are distinct and the case where they are identical.
-For the former a tight bound of $1/2$ was given by \citet{KrengelS1973,KrengelS1978} and~\citet{SamuelC84}.
-For the latter a lower bound of $1-1/e\approx 0.632$ due to \citet{HillK82} was improved only very recently, first to $0.738$~\citep{AbolhassaniEEHK17} and then to $0.745$~\citep{CorreaFHOV17}.
-The bound of \citeauthor{CorreaFHOV17} is in fact known to be tight due to a matching upper bound of \citet{HillK82} and \citet{Kertz86}.
+In the \emph{prophet problem} we are again shown~$n$ non-negative numbers, one at a time, but now these numbers are independent draws from known distributions and our goal is to maximize the expected value of the number on which we stop relative to the expected maximum value in the sequence.
+Two central results for this problem concern the case where the distributions are distinct and the case where they are identical.
+For the former a tight bound of~$1/2$ was given by \citet{KrengelS1973,KrengelS1978} and~\citet{SamuelC84}.
+For the latter a lower bound of $1-1/e\approx 0.632$ due to \citet{HillK82}, corresponding to a stopping rule with this guarantee, was improved only very recently, first to around~$0.738$ by \citet{AbolhassaniEEHK17} and then to around~$0.745$ by \citet{CorreaFHOV17}.
+The lower bound of \citet{CorreaFHOV17} is in fact known to be tight due to an impossibility result of \citet{HillK82} and \citet{Kertz86} that implies a matching upper bound.

-An interesting variant of the prophet problem, for both identical and non-identical distributions, can be obtained by assuming that the distributions from which values are drawn are unknown.
-Despite being very natural~(\eg~\citep{AzarKW14}), precious little is known about this variant.
+A natural variant of the prophet problem, for both identical and non-identical distributions, can be obtained if we assume that the distributions from which values are drawn are unknown.
+Despite its obvious appeal, which was noted for example by \citet{AzarKW14}, precious little is known about this variant.

-\paragraph{Our Contribution} We consider the prophet problem in which values are drawn independently from a single \emph{unknown} distribution, and ask which approximation guarantees can be obtained relative to the expected maximum value in hindsight.
-This problem is interesting specifically for identical distributions, as here one could hope to learn something about later values from earlier ones.
-It seems challenging because, unlike in the case where the distribution is known and an optimal stopping rule can be obtained via backward induction, it is unclear what an optimal solution would look like.
+\paragraph{Our Contribution} We consider the prophet problem in which values are drawn independently from a \emph{single} \emph{unknown} distribution, and ask which approximation guarantees can be obtained relative to the expected maximum value in hindsight.
+It is worth pointing out that, in contrast to the case where the distribution is known and an optimal stopping rule can be obtained via backward induction, there is no clear candidate for an optimal stopping rule.
+The case of identical distributions seems particularly interesting, as here one may hope to be able to learn something about later values from earlier ones.